 Here’s a quick template to create meeting agendas:

-Many companies keep a time limit for meetings, which means that even if the discussion is not finished, the meeting must be stopped.
+Many companies keep a time limit for meetings.
+This means that even if a discussion is not over, the meeting is paused.
+It can be resumed later for further discussions.
 This rule makes everyone in the meeting more accountable about coming to a resolution within the time allotted.

 If you’re not sure how long your meeting must be, Pomodoro founder, Francesco Cirillo, says that 25 to 50 minutes is sufficient to reach a decision!